0422 428 584

-The Online Safety Amendment (Social Media Minimum Age) Act 2024 received Royal Assent on 10 December 2024, with a one-year implementation period concluding 10 December 2025.
-Unlike other jurisdictions’ approaches, Australia’s legislation places zero responsibility on children or parents—the entire compliance burden falls on platforms.
+The Online Safety Amendment (Social Media Minimum Age) Act 2024 received Royal Assent on 10 December 2024, with a one-year implementation period that concluded on 10 December 2025.
+Unlike other jurisdictions’ approaches, Australia’s legislation places zero responsibility on children or parents.
+The entire compliance burden falls on platforms.

-The eSafety Commissioner has confirmed these platforms must implement age restrictions:
+The eSafety Commissioner has confirmed these platforms are subject to the Social Media Minimum Age (SMMA) obligation:

 • ByteDance: TikTok